-Math Placement: Prior to attending New Student Orientation, new students take an online math placement exam.
-The ALEKS Placement Assessment covers material from Basic Math through Precalculus, takes approximately 90 minutes to complete, and can be attempted up to four times.
+Math Placement: Prior to attending a June Warrior Day orientation session, new students take an online math placement exam.
+The ALEKS Placement Assessment covers material from Basic Math through Precalculus, takes approximately 90 minutes to complete, and can be attempted up to four times at no additional charge.
 After each attempt, a targeted Prep and Learning Module is available to review material should students wish to improve their placement score.

-Language Placement: New students take an online language exam and complete a language survey prior to attending New Student Orientation.
+Language Placement: New students take an online language exam and complete a language survey prior to attending Warrior Day.
 The faculty of the Department of Modern Language Studies use the results of the exam and survey in combination with the high school transcript to determine an appropriate level course in French, German, or Spanish.
 The faculty of the Department of Religion determine the appropriate placement in Latin or Hebrew.